autonity/docs.autonity.org/content/docs/oracle/run-oracle/_index.md

    ```

    {{< alert title="Info" >}}
+   If you have built from source, then a sample `plugins-conf.yml` config file can be found in `/build/bin/plugins`.

    A [sample `plugins-conf.yml` config file <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/blob/master/config/plugins-conf.yml) can be downloaded from the Autonity Oracle Server GitHub.
    {{< /alert >}}